texonica/company-dashboard/memory-bank/activeContext.md

 - Additional metrics to include in the leadgen visualizations
 - Best approach for data aggregation in monthly view mode
 - Integrating ClickUp tasks with project management workflow
-- PnL tracking system architecture:
-  - CSV import and parsing strategy
-  - AI model selection for transaction categorization
-  - Database schema for many-to-many payment-project relationships
-  - Subscription tracking integration approach
-  - User interface for financial reconciliation workflows

 ## Open Questions
+- What is the most efficient way to import and parse Xolo CSV data?
+- How should we structure the data model for handling payments that apply to multiple projects?
+- What ML approach is best for automatically categorizing financial transactions?
+- How should we handle subscription tracking and integrate with Chargebee?
+- What UI approach will work best for the financial reconciliation workflow?
 - What specific financial metrics should be prioritized for the first release?
 - How should we handle potentially large datasets from AITable and ClickUp?
 - What is the most efficient way to display team members within project cards?